reboot-studio-code/react-native-maps-example/readme.md

 ## The Team

 Curious about who made this app?
-Here are our team members!
+Know more about [Reboot Studio](https://reboot.studio)
 ## License

 [MIT](https://choosealicense.com/licenses/mit/)